President: Mike W9MK

 He has been a proud member of NIDXA since 2010 and is also a life member of ARRL and QCWA as well as other ham fraternal groups including CW OPS, FISTS, SKCC, SMC, NAQCC and the Motorola ARC.

-Ed has served as club secretary and member of the NIDXA Board of Directors for three terms.
+Ed is currently serving his third consecutive term as club secretary.
+He has served previously in roles as secretary and a member of the Board of Directors.

 Board Member: Paul K9NU